God of War (2018 video game): Development

 Development on the next God of War began in 2014.
-This was confirmed by Santa Monica Studio's creative director Cory Barlog at the inaugural PlayStation Experience on December 6 that year, where Barlog said the game was in very early development and that it would not be a prequel but possibly a reboot.
+This was confirmed by Santa Monica Studio's creative director Cory Barlog at the inaugural PlayStation Experience on December 6 that year, where Barlog said it was in early development and that it would not be a prequel but possibly a reboot.
 In April 2016, concept art was leaked that showed images of Kratos in the world of Norse mythology, a concept originally considered by series creator David Jaffe after Kratos eliminated the Greek gods.
-The game's official announcement came at the 2016 Electronic Entertainment Expo (E3) with a gameplay demo that confirmed the setting.
+The official announcement came at E3 2016, with a gameplay demo that confirmed the setting.
 The demo showed a fully bearded Kratos teaching his son how to hunt.
 The pair also battled a troll.
 The end of the demo showed the title God of War and confirmed it was in development for the PlayStation 4 (PS4).
 The E3 announcement also confirmed that Barlog had returned to the series as game director for the new installment.
-Since the original 2005 game, Barlog had been a major contributor in the development of the series, previously most notably as the director of God of War II (2007); this installment was his fifth God of War game.
+Since the original God of War (2005), Barlog had been a major contributor in the development of the series, previously most notably as the director of God of War II (2007); this installment was his fifth God of War game.

-Barlog said the game was titled God of War with no numeral or subtitle because, although it was a continuation of the series, "we ... [reimagined] everything".
+Barlog said the title God of War with no numeral or subtitle was chosen because, although it was a continuation of the series, "we ... [reimagined] everything".
 Head of Santa Monica Studio, Shannon Studstill, and Barlog said that Sony Interactive Entertainment had to be convinced to do another God of War game as many people at Sony wanted the series to "sleep and rest" due to the lackluster response to the previous game, Ascension.
 In explaining why Barlog was brought back, Studstill said he knew the series very well, "and bringing in someone that understands that history is the respect the franchise deserves".
-Barlog responded, "You gotta know the rules to break the rules".
+Barlog responded, "You gotta know the rules to break the rules."
 Series creator David Jaffe was also considered but was unavailable.